yuryrudnev/task_5_test_evernote/README.md

 I chose JS + Playwright because I believe it's a promising, new product with convenient reports, screenshots, and easy installation.

-The code could have been made even more convenient and readable, but that's for work.
+The code could have been made even more convenient and readable, that's how it will be at work.